-Master of Science and Certificate Students may be eligible to take a leave of absence.
+Master of Science or Master of Professional Studies and Certificate students may be eligible to take a leave of absence.
 A leave of absence allows students who must interrupt their studies for a compelling and documented reason-for example, a sustained medical condition that prevents attendance or a significant personal matter requiring absence from their studies-to be exempt from the continued enrollment requirement as stated in this Handbook.
 The leave of absence for a given semester will not be accepted after the final day of classes of that semester and will not be granted retroactively.